 Non-Degree Admission is granted to students who do not wish to obtain a graduate degree, but have an interest in work beyond the baccalaureate degree, or who graduated from a non-accredited undergraduate program.
 Included in this category are those students selecting special workshops or those who wish to pursue additional study for educational benefits.
 Students who are non-degree can later elect to change to a degree seeking program by petitioning for regular admission with a Request for Change of Curriculum form, available on-line.
 All admission requirements of the department and the Office of Graduate Education must also be met.

 Certification or Endorsements Admission is granted to education students seeking professional teacher certification, professional development, or endorsements but not wishing to pursue a master’s degree.
-Students must meet all admission requirements of the School of Education and the Office of Graduate Education.
+Students must meet all admission requirements of the School of Education, Leadership and Public Service and the Office of Graduate Education.
 Admission for certification or endorsement in no way assures subsequent admission to a degree program.
 A student who wishes to later apply for regular admission to a degree program must file a Request for Change of Curriculum form with the Office of Graduate Education for review by the appropriate department.
 All admission requirements of the school and the Office of Graduate Education must also be met.

 Guest Student.
 A student enrolled in another accredited graduate school in Michigan may register for a limited number of graduate credits at Northern Michigan University under the Guest Student status.
 The Michigan Intercollegiate Graduate Studies (MIGS) Program is a cooperative program established by a group of Michigan Universities to provide an opportunity for "guest" graduate students to participate in unique educational opportunities throughout the state without changing their status of enrollment at their present university.
-For more information on this program see the Michigan Intercollegiate Graduate Studies (MIGS) Program section.
+For more information on this program see the Michigan Intercollegiate Graduate Studies (MIGS) application.